nicsonpw/nicUber/README.md

 - Select "Tunnel" for direct testing on your mobile device

-- Open "Expo Go" application on your mobile device
+- Install and Open "Expo Go" application on your mobile OS device From this point, you could use QR codes and run the application on your mobile device

+Furthermore, use
 ```bash
   expo publish
 ```